Concepts of signed graph coloring: Introduction and definitions

 \begin{corollary} A signed graph $(G,\sigma)$ is balanced if and only if it is equivalent to $(G,\texttt{\bf 1})$. \end{corollary}

 We define a signed graph $(G,\sigma)$ to be antibalanced if it is equivalent to $(G,\texttt{\bf -1})$.
 Clearly, $(G,\sigma)$ is antibalanced if and only if the sign product of every even circuit is 1 and it is -1 for every odd circuit.
 Note, that a balanced bipartite graph is also antibalanced.
-The underlying unsigned graph of $(G,\sigma)$ is denoted by $G$.

-Zaslavsky proposed in \cite{SignedGraphs} that there is a canonical form to any given resigning class on a graph $G$ with respect to a maximal forest on $G$:
+Zaslavsky proposed in \cite{SignedGraphs} that there is a canonical form to any given switching class on a graph $G$ with respect to a maximal forest on $G$:

 \begin{proposition} [\cite{SignedGraphs}] Let $G$ be a graph and $T$ a maximal forest.
 Each equivalence class of the set of signed graphs on $G$ has a unique representative whose edges are positive on $T$. \end{proposition}